cvicens/atomic-fruit-service/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Second change some datasource related properties in `application.properties`
+Second, change some datasource related properties in `application.properties`

-> **Notice** we have change the value of `dev.quarkus.datasource.url` now the url points to H2 instead of PostgreSQL, so no need to port-forward our DB running in our cluster.
+> **Notice** that we have changed the value of `dev.quarkus.datasource.url` now the url points to H2 instead of PostgreSQL, so no need to port-forward our DB running in our cluster.

 ```
 #%dev.quarkus.datasource.url = jdbc:postgresql://127.0.0.1:5432/my_data